exonum/exonum-doc/src/get-started/java-binding.md

 - Exonum types: `PrivateKey`, `PublicKey` and `HashCode`
 - A deterministic serializer of any Protobuf messages

-Besides the available built-in serializers, users can implement their own serializers for storing their data in a custom format instead of using the built-in one.
+Besides the available built-in serializer for Protobuf messages, users can still implement their own serializers for storing their data in a custom format instead of using the built-in one.

 ### Transactions Description